babelsociety/website/content/blog/beyond-market-economy/index.md

 The only relevant one may be demand manipulation, but it is unclear why we should spend so much effort in tricking people on using a particular product given that we will have no reward out of it.

-Advertisement and algorithmic marketing will be important, but as a service rather than a manipulation.
-Instead of helping sellers reap greater profits, advertisement will help buyers sift through products, getting to know the new ones and chose according to their real preferences.
+Advertisement and algorithmic marketing will come back as a service rather than a manipulation.
+Instead of helping sellers reap greater profits, it will help buyers sift through products, getting to know the new ones and chose according to their real preferences, as it should be.

 ## Foster progress

-In Babel, if an inventor decide to keep a new invention secret, he will damage the society as a whole, thus negatively impacting the overall quality of his own life.
+In Babel, if an inventor decides to keep a new invention secret, they damage the society as a whole, thus negatively impacting the overall quality of his own life too.

-The best way for inventors to improve their life is to spread theirs innovations as much possible as possible.
+The best way for inventors to improve their life is to spread their innovations as much as possible.
 Giving other people access to all the bits and bolts of each invention increases the chance to further improve it, or perhaps use it as a base for a completely new one.
 This is yet another positive feedback loop that will propel progress in society.

 Because quality of life is completely unrelated from what we do as a job, there is no reason to restrain innovation in any field that could be beneficial to society.
-Indeed, automation will be one of the most interesting field to advance: people will try hard to avoid labor they don't like to do, finding novel ways to offload it to machines.
+Indeed, automation is one of the most interesting field to advance: people will try hard to avoid labor they don't like to do, finding novel ways to offload it to machines.

-Automation will serve the whole society, affecting only those fields that we aren't interested in pursuing, such as in factories and other repetitive tasks, while those we enjoy, such as cooking, designing and painting, will probably be devoid of it or perhaps enhanced by it.
-Even during the transition phase, if so happens that one have pride in a line work that is being automated, they will be free to keep doing it in parallel with the machines. **Efficiency, though important, should never be more important than people**.
+Automation will serve the whole society, affecting only those fields that we aren't interested in pursuing, such as repetitive tasks, while those we enjoy, such as cooking, designing and painting, will probably be devoid of it or perhaps enhanced by it.
+Even during the transition phase, if so happens that one have pride in a line work that is being automated, they are free to keep doing it in parallel with the machines. **Efficiency, though important, should never be more important than people**.

 The most gifted of us will be able to focus on research to their heart content.
-We expect Babel to be thriving with research, one where full-on collaboration spiced by competition will yield the best results.
+We expect Babel to be thriving with research, a place where full-on collaboration spiced by competition can yield the best results.

+More importantly, because all resources are in the hands of all, research and innovation naturally align with society needs.

 # Conclusion

-The issue with Market Economy isn't the use of markets, but rather the intrinsic and systemic ruthlessness at its core.
-The more socialist form of it mitigate the issue, but it is there nonetheless.
+The issue with Market Economy is the intrinsic and systemic ruthlessness at its core.
+The more socialist form of it mitigate the issue, but it's there nonetheless.

-*In theory* it is possible to build a good society based on Market Economy, but it is such an unstable system that it is hard to keep it up.
+*In theory* it is possible to build a good society based on Market Economy, but it is such an unstable system that it's hard to keep it up.
 We have seen times and times again in the last two centuries the struggle needed to stabilize it.
 We had some prosperous, yet short period of balance, that inevitably degenerated into a worse society, including the one we live in today.
 It is a Sisyphean struggle.

 We have presented a better alternative, one that is much more stable thanks to its virtuous cycles, but by no means we want to affirm it is "the true and only way".
 Still, it is a way.
-A pragmatic, possible way that will systematically solve many of the issues that we all face in our day-to-day life.
-It isn't a perfect way, only a better one.
-It will have its own challenges and risks, but we can learn and further improve as we go.
+A pragmatic, possible way that systematically solves many of the issues that we all face in our day-to-day life.
+It isn't a perfect way, but a better one.

 There is no "end of history".
 History doesn't end.
 Change is inevitable, but not all changes are good, it can always change for the worse.